Release of Unreal 5 first half of 2022 may blow 3D world

 This version already shows us how Unreal Engine 5 will profoundly change the way 3D is handled and will probably launch a new era in its use.

-In concrete terms, what will change?
-What are the new features of this new version of the famous engine?
+In concrete terms, what will change ?
+What are the new features of this new version of the famous engine and its potentials consequences on the 3D World ?

-Epic Games is delivering a new version with 3 major technological evolutions; they are soberly named Nanite, Lumen and Chaos.
+Epic Games is delivering a new version with 3 major technological evolutions; they are soberly named Nanite, Lumen and Chaos that we explain below.

 Moreover, always with a desire for maximum optimization, Nanite will define the precise display needs, for this it is based on the definition of the screen that displays the data and associates each pixel with the number of polygons taken into account in the mathematical function that describes the objects.